 The Fourier transform is one of the most useful mathematical tools available to the physicist and we explore some basic aspects of it in this post.
 Probably the most logical place to start is that these transforms can be used to represent a function.
 Thus, a function f(x) may be represented by a power series of the form:

-å ¥ n = 0 n (x) n
+å ¥ n = 0 a n (x) n

 provided it satisfies the necessary conditions for this expansion.
-If the set of coefficients ( n ) is given then the function f(x) can be constructed - at least within the radius of convergence.
-In other words a function can be defined in terms of the coefficients n .
+If the set of coefficients ( a n ) is given then the function f(x) can be constructed - at least within the radius of convergence.
+In other words a function can be defined in terms of the coefficients a n .

 Similarly if a function f(x) is representable by a Fourier series: